 Anxiety and stress

-Lavender pure essential oil soaked onto a cotton cloth, heated and folded into a compress.
-Apply to head or neck.
+Lavender pure essential oil soaked onto a cotton cloth, heated, and folded into a compress.
+Apply to the head or neck.

 Bruises and contusions

 Boil hyssop flowers and leaves into a tincture.
 Filter liquid, and soak a cotton compress.
 Apply to the bruised area by applying pressure.
 The hyssop, heat, and pressure combination will reduce the bruise.

 Minor burns can be treated with comfrey or aloe juice.
 Simply rub aloe juice into the burned area.
 Comfrey can be crushed into a fine powder, mixed with equal parts of melted beeswax, and added to vegetable oil.
 Simmer over low heat for 20 minutes, and then strain the mixture.

 Either use a cut piece of garlic, placed directly on the wart or, for a less odorous cure, try dandelion juice applied repeatedly throughout the day.

 An age-old remedy, herbal teas are used to soothe and relieve pain and stress.
 Many teas are actually a tincture rather than tea.
 A tincture is a thicker tea that is herb-dense and is infused instead of steeped.

 The following list is a list of conditions and herbal tea remedies:

 Drink a tincture made from boiled stinging nettle leaves.